ykm7/Rustcomb/README.md

 ## Async
 Async implemented is performed with Tokio.
-Overall, there is a limited benefit for implementing this.
+~~Overall, there is a limited benefit for implementing this.
-Async benefits for IO usage, however this generally excludes file reading as the OS's underlining API does not take advantage of async and is usually blocking. https://tokio.rs/tokio/tutorial: "When not to use Tokio".
+Async benefits for IO usage, however this generally excludes file reading as the OS's underlining API does not take advantage of async and is usually blocking. https://tokio.rs/tokio/tutorial: "When not to use Tokio".~~

+based on benchmark results even with the most default implementation I seem to be seeing ns performance instead of ms when incorporating Tokio.
+Need further testing/investigation.

 Therefore this is primarily to provide some familiarity with Async Rust (not a new concept overall, as familiar with Async with webbased Typescript usage)